nicolewhite/neo4j-flask/pages/add-style.md

 # Add Style

-The following was stolen (with a couple of modifications) from the [Flask tutorial](http://flask.pocoo.org/docs/0.10/tutorial/css/) that this tutorial is based on.
+The following was borrowed (with a couple of modifications) from the [Flask tutorial](http://flask.pocoo.org/docs/0.10/tutorial/css/) that this tutorial is based on.
 This is the `style.css` file located in `/blog/static`.

 ```css
 body            { font-family: sans-serif; background: #eee; }